Table of Contents

-A gas metering skid is a part of a gas production plant that is pre-assembled on a steel structure, engaged to the measurement of gas products.
-It can be installed at the onshore or offshore location based on the requirement.
-Although several parameters are measured, the primary variable to be measured is the flow rate.
-Depending on the specific technology and user specifications, the measured flow rate can be a mass flow rate or a volumetric flow rate.
-The metering skid often used for further dealings, such as pressure-reduction by using control valves, filtration, and flow rate control by using different types of flow control valves.
+A gas metering skid is a part of a gas production plant that is pre-assembled on a steel structure and used to measure gas products.
+Based on the requirement, it can be installed at the onshore or offshore location.
+Although several parameters are measured, the flow rate is the primary variable to be measured.
+Depending on the specific technology and user specifications, the measured flow rate can be a mass or volumetric flow rate.
+The metering skid is often used for further dealings, such as pressure reduction using control valves, filtration, and flow rate control using different valves.

 Fig: A typical gas metering skid (Image Source: Exim Engineering).

-A gas metering station may comprise of dispatch station, receiving station, remotely operated sectionalizing valve (SV) stations along with associated instrumentation, filtration skid, ultrasonic metering (USM) skid, pressure letdown skid, protection system, etc. Depending on the volume of gas handled by the gas metering station, the number and size of the components will vary.
+A gas metering station may comprise a dispatch station, receiving station, remotely operated sectionalizing valve (SV) stations, associated instrumentation, filtration skid, ultrasonic metering (USM) skid, pressure letdown skid, protection system, etc. Depending on the volume of gas handled by the gas metering station, the number and size of the components will vary.
 The function of a dispatch station is to supply gas from the supplier end to the receiver end and vice versa.
-The dispatch station and receiving stay may or may not locate in the same location.
+The dispatch station and receiving stay may or may not be located in the same location.
 It depends on the system design.
-For example, one dispatch station can deliver gas to different locations by connecting several flow paths making several dispatch channels.
-Therefore, the receiving station may locate at various distances from the dispatch station.
+For example, one dispatch station can deliver gas to different locations by connecting several flow paths and making several dispatch channels.
+Therefore, the receiving station may be located at various distances from the dispatch station.

-Fig: A gas metering skid with different dispatch line (Image Source: S&S Technical Engineering).
+Fig: A gas metering skid with different dispatch lines (Image Source: S&S Technical Engineering).

 Although there are a large number of components in the gas metering skids, the following components are the most common items-

-Flow Nozzle is a differential pressure device to measure the flow rate in a closed conduit for heavy applications and a high flow rate.
+A Flow Nozzle is a differential pressure device used to measure the flow rate in a closed conduit for heavy applications and high flow rates.
 Nozzles are primarily used due to the high velocity of gas and to resist erosion on the gas pipe system.
 The materials for the flow nozzles can vary depending on the requirement.
-However, the common materials are stainless steel, carbon steel, brass, fibreglass, spun aluminium, PVC, Hastalloy, Monel, and other materials.
+However, the common materials are stainless steel, carbon steel, brass, fibreglass, spun aluminium, PVC, Hastalloy, Monel, and others.

 Fig. A typical flow Nozzle (Courtesy ABB).

 Due to the flow conditions at the pipe inlet section, the behaviour of flow rate and volume-measuring devices can be affected very strongly.
-Disturbed velocity profiles caused by pipe configurations such as bends, headers, pressure regulators, and convergent or divergent pipe sections in front of a flowmeter can lead to deviations of the meter reading by up to several percents.
+Disturbed velocity profiles caused by pipe configurations such as bends, headers, pressure regulators, and convergent or divergent pipe sections in front of a flowmeter can lead to deviations in the meter reading by up to several percent.
 So, using a flow conditioner is very helpful in stabilizing the flow.
-The flow conditioners can be classified into three types –
+The flow conditioners can be classified into three types:

 Fig. A typical flow conditioner (Source: Wikipedia).